She wasn’t what you would call beautiful. She was just a red-haired

 beyond a hedge next door.
 There was a sea wall down there by the

-lawn chairs stood around a rusting steel-topped table that had once
+weathered lawn chairs stood around a rusting steel-topped table

 "We can sit out here,"